automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Neimongosaurus.md

 # Neimongosaurus
-## Description: A rare therizinosaur from inner Mongolia.
+## A rare therizinosaur from inner Mongolia.